sam55silver/zombie-arcade/README.md

 A Zombie Arcade game made by Sam Silver and Will Bowie.
 All art and music was made by Will Bowie.
 Scripts and Sound effects were made by Sam Silver.

-## Tragedy

-Sadly, the scripts and sound effects have been corrupted during a transfer of data to different work stations.
-Hopefully, I will be able to re-create this game to finish it.
-For now, version 4.0 is around and playable.
-There is only a missing story feature and a couple of bugs.
+The first Version of the game can be found in the releases section!

+I am currently working on porting this game to the web with improved features, such as a highscore screen.
+Read "Change of Engines" for more details.

-## Change of engines
+## Change of Engines

 I wanted to try different engines to learn what is avabliable in the game development world.
 I started to re-create this project in the following engines:
 - Godot 4.0